dottjt/plastic/other/unused.md

 imprint to the segregation our society loves to weep

+I always maintained an innately intimate relationship with my monitor, like an adorable sibling that spent all their time admiring your talents.
+It was the first thing that greeted me every morning, joining me for a brief moment as I relieved myself to a bunch of videos featuring.
+Perhaps because it was the thing I spent most my life staring at, yet never really quite noticing.
+I suppose the ancient equivalent would be falling in-love with your servant who cleaned the house and did your laundry.

+Rhetoric aside, I actually quite like work.
+THANK YOU, EMPLOYEE #545.
+And aside from literally being paid by the hour to make this company-wide announcement, I genuinely think it's a perfect package of routine and marriage.
+A fat bitch with rolls of potato gravy arrives at your trailer for a quick fuck, lipped with a ciggie that mostly consisted of ash and christened wallpaper, gunt the size of a pregnant gorilla, comes right on over .
+The trailer trash next door, bringing a six-pack and a nangs

 # 03-family.md

 Next minute you're dashing down the street, holding a laptop in one hand with a sandwich in the other, kickin' the leash of glory to